manthanank/learn-javascript/README.md

 }
 ```

+### for of loop

-**for of** - This type of loop is used to iterate over the iterable objects such as arrays, strings, and maps.
+This type of loop is used to iterate over the iterable objects such as arrays, strings, and maps.

 ```javascript
 let arr = [1, 2, 3];